skeptycal/text_colors/README.md

 ###############################################################################
 #
-# (There seems to be a tradition, in the spirit of 'Hello World,' to write some code that makes use of ANSI codes to color the CLI output.
-Since I have been working with BASH scripts, and now PHP / Python, it seems like a fun thing to do!)
+# (There seems to be a tradition, in the spirit of 'Hello World,' to write some
+# code that makes use of ANSI codes to color the CLI output.
+# Since I have been working with BASH scripts lately, and working with Python
+# it seems like a fun thing to do!)
 #
 # Importing this module gives access to the following:
 #   - py_shell() - Returns string containing current python shell name.